College/University with Type 1 Diabetes

 Contact your school’s Office of Disability Services

 As a student with T1D, you have a right to accommodations.
-As soon as you make your decision, contact your college’s Office of Disability Services to see what services they offer.
+As soon as you make your decision to attend, contact your college’s Office of Disability Services to see what services they offer.
 Many colleges require that you provide a letter from your doctor that includes your T1D diagnosis and a request for specific accommodations.

 Examples of special accommodations include: